-- The egg retrieval will take place within 36 hours of the trigger shot.
+The egg retrieval will take place approximately 36 hours after the trigger shot.
 During the 15-minute procedure, a patient is placed under sedation for comfort.
 Using ultrasound guidance, a needle is guided into each follicle and aspirated or “sucked through” for collection.

-- Fresh or frozen sperm can be used to inseminate the eggs.
-If a fresh sample is being used, on the same day of the egg retrieval, a sperm sample must also be collected at the center in a private collection room.
+Fresh or frozen sperm can be used to inseminate the eggs.
+If a fresh sample is being used, on the same day of the egg retrieval, a sperm sample must also be collected.
 It is best to abstain from ejaculation for two or more days prior to sample collection.

-Eggs and sperm are then transported to an embryology lab where they are placed in optimal conditions to foster growth.
-The eggs can be inseminated via two methods – conventional insemination where hundreds of thousands of sperm are placed in the same dish as the egg, allowing fertilization to occur or via Intracytoplasmic Sperm Injection or ICSI, where embryologists inject each egg with an individual sperm.
+Eggs and sperm are then taken to an embryology lab where they are placed in optimal conditions to foster growth.
+The eggs can be inseminated via two methods — conventional insemination where hundreds of thousands of sperm are placed in the same dish as the egg, allowing fertilization to occur or via Intracytoplasmic Sperm Injection or ICSI (pronounced: ick-c), where embryologists inject each egg with an individual sperm.
 The eggs and sperm are then placed in an incubator to allow fertilization and further development of the embryos.

 Dependent upon embryo development, embryos are typically transferred anywhere from three to six days after fertilization.
 An embryologist will evaluate each embryo and select the most viable embryos for transfer.
 To improve the chances of a healthy singleton baby, it is usually recommended to transfer one embryo, depending on age of the patient and quality of embryos to select from.